ttreeagency/Headless/README.md

 #### 1.2

 - [ ] Management of `Permanent Auth Token` to access to API
-- [ ] An API to register custom query generation per node type
+- [x] An API to register custom query per node type

 #### 2.0

 - [ ] Intelligent cache layer with auto flushing
 - [ ] Automatic mutations generation based on the node configuration
+- [ ] An API to register custom mutation per node type
 - [ ] An API to register custom query not directly attached to a node type

 #### 3.0